automation-shadow/mssql_slackbot/README.md

 DB_USERNAME=
 DB_PASSWORD=
 ```
-5. Install all the pre-reqs for the bot:
+5. Install all the pre-reqs tools for the bot:
 ```sh
 pip3 install python-dotenv slack-sdk slack-bolt pymssql prettytable
 ```